I always delude myself, I guess, into thinking if I'm enjoying myself, maybe the listeners are.

 Your long national nightmare is almost at an end.

-The fill in guys here today and tomorrow, and Rush returns on Wednesday.
+The fill-in guys here today and tomorrow, and Rush returns on Wednesday.

 It's been a joy.

-Hope you're having an okay time too.
+I hope you're having an okay time too.

-As we get ready to go back to some of your calls, boy, I gotta tell you, there's been a lot of tension today, lots going on, nation has a lot of problems, world has a lot of problems.
+As we get ready to go back to some of your calls, boy, I got to tell you, there's been a lot of tension today, lots going on.

-I am thoroughly relieved, thoroughly not well spoken, but thoroughly relieved.
+Thoroughly, not well spoken, but thoroughly relieved.

 Everybody chill.